Letters from Lodi

-What preconceived notions about the Lodi wine region did you have prior to this trip?
+What preconceived notions about the Lodi wine region did you have before this trip?

 • I thought it would be a sea of extracted, jammy, high-alcohol Zinfandel.
 I expected the climate to be much hotter than other comparable California wine regions and for there to be a huge bulk wine presence.
 All were proven to be misconceptions.

 • There isn’t much detailed information on the region that is at first easily found.
 But the level of quality was impressive.
 I did not expect the white wines to have the levels of acidity and minerality that they did.